 Fr.
 O’Dwyer remained in Ansonia until January 1876 at which time he was succeeded by Rev. Hugh T, Brady, who was pastor until 1886.
 During his tenure, Fr.
 Brady enlarged the church building, but it still was too small for the Catholic population of Ansonia which had grown from 1,000 souls in 1870 to nearly 4,000 souls by 1890.

 The first Church of the Assumption was a white frame building with a projecting vestibule and tower, which supported a spire.
 The interior was very modest, the ceiling being in blue half-gables.
 The altar was wooden, painted white and gold.
-A large rose-window was at the rear.
+A large rose window was at the rear.
 The first Church of the Assumption was used exclusively until 1900.
-At that time the Sacred Chapel of the present Church went into use, and consequently the first Church continued to be used only on Sundays at 8:00 in the morning for a Mass for the children of the parish.
-It seems that the old Church was also used for religious instructions, particularly for preparation for First Communion and Confirmation.
+At that time the sacred chapel of the present church went into use, and consequently the first church continued to be used only on Sundays at 8:00 a.m. for a children’s Mass.